observablehq/framework/docs/lib/arrow.md

 ## Apache Parquet

 The [Apache Parquet](https://parquet.apache.org/) format is optimized for storage and transfer.
-To load a Parquet file — such as this sample of 250,000 stars from the [Gaia Star Catalog](https://observablehq.com/@cmudig/peeking-into-the-gaia-star-catalog) — use a [`FileAttachment`](../javascript/files).
+To load a Parquet file — such as this sample of 250,000 stars from the [Gaia Star Catalog](https://observablehq.com/@cmudig/peeking-into-the-gaia-star-catalog) — use [`FileAttachment`](../javascript/files).
 This is implemented using Kyle Barron’s [parquet-wasm](https://kylebarron.dev/parquet-wasm/) library.

 ```js echo
 const gaia = FileAttachment("gaia-sample.parquet").parquet();